dbrusic/MachineLearningCourseProject/MLproject.md

 ```

 ## Conclusion
 The random forest model that uses 53 random variables at each node outperformed the gradient boosting model.
-It's estimated out of sample error (based on predicting the test set) was 99.62%.
+It's estimated out of sample error (based on predicting the test set) was 0.38% (100 - 99.62), and the accuracy was 99.62%.
 The 5-fold cross validation was used to test the models to reduce model fitting time (instead of bootstrapping).
 In the end, very accurate models were produced.